Opoku Onyinah: Early life and education

 Opoku Onyinah was born to Opanin Kwame Onyinah and Maame Rebecca Akosua Addai of Aduman about 7:00 am in a local maternity home in the town.
 As per Akan tradition, he was named after his grand-uncle, a popular chief of Dwumakyi village called Opanin Nimfour.
 He grew up with the name "Koofour" an abridged form of Kwadwo Nimfour.

 22 July was adopted as his official birthday though his Catholic Baptism Certificate bears 24 July as his birthday.
 He started his basic education at Yamfo Presbyterian Primary School and completed Middle Form Four at Yamfo Catholic Middle School.
 He was trained in carpentry and joinery in Sunyani Technical and Tamale Technical Institutes.
-His calling into pastoral ministry in 1976 enabled him to acquire a master of theology in applied theology in 1998 and Philosophy in Theological Studies from University of Birmingham in 2002.
+His calling into pastoral ministry in 1976 enabled him to acquire a master of theology in applied theology in 1998 and Doctor of Philosophy (PhD) in Theological Studies from University of Birmingham in 2002.

 Onyinah's was promoted as an associate professor in 2016.
-In response this promotion, a citation in honor written by the current general secretary of The Church of Pentecost, Apostle Alexander Nana Yaw Kumi-Larbi states:
+In response to this promotion, a citation in honour written by the current general secretary of The Church of Pentecost, Apostle Alexander Nana Yaw Kumi-Larbi states: